Construction of unshielded singular solutions of the harmonic field equations: Harmonic Einstein equations, unshielded singularities and cosmic censorship

-geodesic through $p$ the expansion becomes negative. \end{itemize} Then the manifold $(M,g_{ij})$ contains at least one incomplete timelike or null geodesic. \end{thm}
+geodesic through $p$ the expansion becomes negative. \end{itemize} Then the manifold $(M,g_{\mu\nu})$ contains at least one incomplete timelike or null geodesic. \end{thm}

 Generic occurrence of singularities for the field equations, where 'generic' is to be understood as 'generic relative to physically reasonable space-times', is one feature of the field equations which may be successfully expressed by theorem \ref{HP}.
 Another proposed feature of Hawking and Penrose is that singularities are (at least weakly) censored, i.e. shielded by black holes or it is even not possible to reach the singularity from any point in space-time by an incomplete curve of finite g.a.p. length.
 It is in this respect that our result provides contradictory evidence.
-Let is first recall the principles of strong and weak cosmic censorships.
+We Let us first recall the principles of strong and weak cosmic censorships, where we use the usual terminology of the textbooks.

 \begin{defi} (strong cosmic censorship).
-A singularity point $p\in M^+$ (resp. $p\in M^-$) of a space-time $(M,g)$ is strongly censored if for every $q\in M$ we have $[p]\nsubseteq I^+(q)$ (resp. $I^-(q)$).
-Accordingly, a space-time is said to have strongly censored singularities if all singularities in $M^+$ and $M^-$ are strongly censored. \end{defi}
+A Lorentz space-time manifols $(M,g)$ is strongly censored if it is locally inextendible. \end{defi}

 \begin{defi} (weak cosmic censorship).
-A singularity point $p\in M$of a space-time $(M,g)$ is weakly censored if it is not in the causal past of the future null infinity.
+A singularity point $p\in M$ of a space-time $(M,g)$ is weakly censored if it is not in the causal past of the future null infinity.
 Accordingly, a space-time is said to have strongly censored singularities if for all Cauchy surfaces of $M$ all singularities in $M^+$ and $M^-$ are strongly censored. \end{defi}

-The reason for the characterization of singularities by geodesically incomplete curves is that other characterizations turn out to be too narrow or to extensive, but counterexamples concerning the cosmic censorship hypotheses can be \begin{defi} We say that $p\in M^+$ is a strong scalar curvature singularity if there is a incomplete g.a.p. finite curve $\gamma:[0,c)\rightarrow M$ such that
+The reason for the characterization of singularities by geodesically incomplete curves is that other characterizations turn out to be too narrow or to extensive, but counterexamples concerning the cosmic censorship hypotheses may be based on a narrow concept which is subsumed by the wider concepts proposedin \cite{HE}. \begin{defi} We say that $p\in M^+$ is a strong scalar curvature singularity if there is a incomplete g.a.p. finite curve $\gamma:[0,c)\rightarrow M$ such that

 and